-Figure \ref{fig:geospatial} illustrates the geospatial distribution of urgent care health centers in the DMV and Florida regions, highlighting spatial variations in overall review ratings and aspect-based sentiment scores across five key dimensions.
-We visualize this by overlaying review data on state maps, where each dot represents an urgent care center.
-The dot color indicates the average rating or sentiment score, while the dot size represents the number of reviews.
-We include only urgent care POI with at least 10 reviews and focus on Florida and the DMV region.
+Figure \ref{fig:geospatial} illustrates the geospatial distribution of urgent care centers in the DMV and Florida regions, highlighting spatial variations in review ratings and aspect-based sentiment scores across five dimensions.
+We overlay review data on state maps, where each dot represents an urgent care center; dot color indicates the average rating or sentiment score, and dot size represents the number of reviews.
+We include only urgent care POIs with at least 10 reviews.
 Our geospatial analysis of urgent care centers in Florida and the DMV region reveals notable trends in patient reviews and aspect-based sentiment scores.
 Overall, urgent care centers in Florida receive an average rating of 4.31 based on 172,597 reviews in 746 health centers while those in the DMV region have an average rating of 4.14 across 77,293 reviews in 378 health centers.
 These ratings suggest that patient experiences are generally positive in both regions.
 However, sentiment analysis across different aspects of care reveals important distinctions, particularly in financial satisfaction and operational efficiency.
 Financial concerns emerge as the most negatively rated aspect among the five key sentiment categories analyzed.
 In Florida, sentiment related to cost and billing has an average score of -0.34 across 11,701 reviews, while in the DMV region, financial sentiment is even lower at -0.53 from 5,002 reviews.

 Other aspects of care are generally rated positively, though some differences emerge between regions.
 The sentiment of interpersonal factors, which reflects patient experiences with staff and provider interactions, is higher in Florida (0.59 across 89,357 reviews) than in the DMV region (0.49 across 40,631 reviews).
 Similarly, the sentiment of technical quality, which captures opinions on the care competency received, is higher in Florida (0.46 across 29,548 reviews) compared to the DMV (0.34 across 13,962 reviews).